rubysec/ruby-advisory-db/README.md

 - The rake task will write yaml files for any missing advisories.
 - Those files must be further edited.
   - Fill in `cvss_v3` field by following the CVE link and getting it from page
+  - Fill in `cvss_v4` field by following the CVE link and getting it from page
   - Fill in `patched_versions` field, using the comments at the bottom of the file
   - Fill in `unaffected_versions`, optional, if there are unaffected_versions
   - delete the GitHub data at the bottom of the yaml file